The Best Accounting Tools for Remote Teams

 Tool Stack by Company Stage: A Reference Guide

 Generic accounting interviews routinely fail to detect tool proficiency gaps.
-Candidates who list "NetSuite" or "Bill.com" on their resume are frequently far less proficient than the listing implies.
+Candidates who list "NetSuite" or "Bill.com" on a resume are frequently far less proficient than the listing implies.

 • "Walk me through how you'd close a period in NetSuite.
-What's the sequence of steps, and what would you do if you found a reconciling item on day 7?"
+What's the sequence, and what would you do if you found a reconciling item on day seven?"

 • "How do you handle deferred revenue in NetSuite's revenue recognition module?
 Walk me through a specific example."